 Day 2 back to Tsunami V9 at Chebucto Head, Nova Scotia.
 My goal this trip was modest; get to the knee-bar rest without falling.
 It didn’t quite go down as I had hoped but I did make some great progress.

 This isn’t my first time projecting Tsunami but I can’t really remember how all the moves were done.
 I had thought about looking back at the video i shot for Eastern Tide.
-All the beta is there, I could watch it forward, backward, in slow motion and freeze the exact moments I need to see.
+All the beta is there, I could watch it forward, backward, in slow motion and freeze healthcare administration programs the exact moments I need to see.
 But I wondered if I went into it with a preconceived notion of how it’s done would I be robbing myself of a fresh start?

 Would I miss some potential new sequence that would save energy ensuring my success?